-The agreement with the Fiduciary Manager has an indefinite term but can be terminated by the Trustees giving 30 days' notice.
+The agreement with the Fiduciary Manager has an indefinite term but can be terminated by the Trustees giving one month's notice.
 The Scheme does not have any direct agreements with third party managers used by the Scheme.

-13. Declaration
+14. Declaration

-The Trustees confirm that this SIP reflects the investment strategy it has implemented for the Scheme.
+The Trustees confirm that this SIP reflects the investment strategy they have implemented for the Scheme.
 The Trustees acknowledge that it is their responsibility, with guidance from SEI, the Fiduciary Manager, to ensure the assets of the Scheme are invested in accordance with these principles.